apache/incubator-pegasus-website/_community/proposal.md

 Pegasus is proposing to enter incubation at Apache in order to help efforts to diversify the committer-base, not so much to capitalize on the Apache brand.
-The Pegasus project is in production use already inside XiaoMi, but is not expected to be an XiaoMi product for external customers.
+The Pegasus project is in production use already inside XiaoMi, but is not expected to be a XiaoMi product for external customers.
 As such, the Pegasus project is not seeking to use the Apache brand as a marketing tool.